A Beginner's Guide to a Fixed Deposit Account

 Looking for ways to grow your money can be a daunting task, especially when thrust into the world of financial investment.
 However, compared to the various ways one could build your savings, fixed deposits offer a more secure and convenient way.

 In Malaysia, your fixed deposit can get approved in as fast as an hour!
-Here, GoBear will guide you on fixed deposits; why you should get one, the types of fixed deposits available, and which fixed deposit is right for you.
+Here, GoBear will guide you on fixed deposits: what is it, why you should get one, the types of fixed deposits available, and which fixed deposit is right for you.

 What is Fixed Deposit?